railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 * Click the Import inventory action and select the location concerned.
 You can choose to include child locations and set the inventory to zero (especially useful to ensure the count is done correctly).

 * You can update the inventory from the Product form.
-Go to the `Information` tab, Stocks and click the Update button.
+Go to the `Information` tab, `Stocks` section, and click the `Update` button.
 On confirmation, OpenERP will create a Physical Inventory.

 * You can manually add inventory lines.
 You can then enter data about the quantities available for each product by location.
   Start by entering the location, for example ``Stock`` , and then select the product.
 OpenERP